 The heart of the sharing problem is that users must be logged in in order to share.
 If you’re not logged in, sharing can be kind of a nightmare.

-For starters you have to thumb type your username and password.
+For starters, you have to type your username and password.
 If you’ve been saving your password in-app or in-browser, you might have forgotten it.
 Resetting a lost password is a huge hassle on mobile.

-So it’s not surprising that mobile users are nearly 12 times more likely to click on an advertisement then they are on a social sharing button.
+So it’s not surprising that users are nearly 12 times more likely to click on an advertisement than they are on a social sharing button on mobile.

 Learn more about how you can deliver better mobile experiences with Moovweb.